Joan Bright Astley: Early life

+Career as Military Intelligence officer

 In 1939, she was told by a friend that she might have a chance of work if she went to a certain London Underground station one day, wearing a pink carnation.
 She did so and was guided to an office in Whitehall where she was met by a colonel, who had her sign the Official Secrets Act and warned her not to be seen by a certain person standing outside the building when she left.
+She was hired by the Department of Military Intelligence (Research), or simply MI(R), a section of the War Office concerned, among other things, with disrupting the flow of Romanian oil to the Third Reich.
+She was in fact the first hire at MI(R), when it was still called GS(R), serving under John Charles Francis Holland as his secretarial typist during the research phase of the department.
+Notably, on one occasion, she had to duck when Holland absentmindedly threw a book across the room out of frustration with his superiors at the War Office.

-She was hired by D/MI(R), a section of the War Office concerned, among other things, with disrupting the flow of Romanian oil to the Third Reich.
-Later in the war, she was employed by the Joint Planning Committee and given the job of running the Secret Intelligence Centre, which was in fact a single room in the Cabinet War Rooms.
+In 1940, when MI(R) was merged into the Special Operations Executive (SOE), Bright stayed-on at the War Office.
+Later in the war, in 1941, she was employed by the Joint Planning Committee and given the job of running the Secret Intelligence Centre, which was in fact a single room in the Cabinet War Rooms.
 She had custody of secret papers and reports and, on instructions, would show a given report to a senior officer and allow him to read it in her office, under top secret conditions.
+She later recalled that the only sounds in those underground corridors were the steady tapping of typewriters and the low hum of air-conditioning fans.
+A noticeboard indicated whether the weather above ground was fine, wet, or windy, while red and green lights signaled whether an air raid was in progress or not.
 By all accounts, she made the officers welcome with her informal manner.
+Among the visitors was General Archibald Wavell, who became a personal friend.

-Subsequently, she became personal assistant to General Sir Hastings Ismay, a close associate of Winston Churchill's.
+Subsequently, she became personal assistant to General Sir Hastings Ismay, Winston Churchill's Chief of Staff for Defence.
+The following year, in 1942, Wavell requested that Bright be sent to India to establish a similar secretariat.
+Ismay refused the request.

 During the war, she dated Ian Fleming, and said of him, "I thought he was awfully attractive and fun, but elusive.
 I think he was a ruthless man – he would drop somebody if he didn't want them any more.
 That would be it."
 She added, "No torrid love affair."